You’re going to enjoy this lights festival, especially if you like art and want it to come alive.

 Thanks for reading

 There are more lights festivals in Oregon it is really fun family activity.
 Here is a link to Oregon festivals of lights.
-If you leave in Portland then you might like to go to the Zoo Lights Portland festival
+If you live in Portland then you might like to go to the Zoo Lights Portland festival